ChristianSalz/SPoHF-Yolo-V11/README.md

 # SPoHF-YOLOv11 Project

 This is the **public repository** for the SPoHF project (https://spohf.com/).
 All ongoing development, experiments, and updates can be followed here.

 The project focuses on building and training YOLOv11 models for insect detection and classification.
 Please note that dataset folders are intentionally empty — users need to download or provide their own data to run the experiments.

 > **Important note:**
 > We also have a YOLOv12 experimental branch (https://github.com/ChristianSalz/YoloV12-Insect-Detection) to try out, but please be aware that these project is not officially supported by the ultralytics community so performance and stability may vary.

+> **Stability issues:**
+> It seems like YOLO is still crashing when using Apple Metal (Silicon).
+Current tests and investigations suggest that this might be linked to high GPU usage.
+> You may want to use the following parameter to limit GPU utilisation: `batch=0.7` (70% of system memory usage) — needs to be confirmed.
+> Alternatively, you can use `device="cpu"`.

 # Installation Instructions (Mac)